 Survivorship: Throat cancer patients are strongly urged not to smoke or drink alcohol during and after treatment.
-Drinking and smoking can make treatments less successful, and they can greatly increase the chance of the cancer returning.
+Drinking and smoking can make treatments less successful and worsen side effects during treatment, and they can also greatly increase the chance of the cancer returning.
 MD Anderson has a survivorship clinic dedicated to the needs of head and neck cancer patients.

 Regular follow-up and screening is vital due to the high risk of throat cancer returning to the throat or other areas in the head and neck region.
-Patients may need to see their doctors every three to six months for the first two years after treatment, since 80% to 90% of new cancers occur within the first three years.
+Patients need to see their doctors every three to six months for the first two years after treatment, since the majority of cancers that recur, or come back, do so within that time period.

 Our Throat Cancer Clinical Trials